 How To Approach Extracurriculars

-Colleges are looking for activities that you are invested in – something that you enjoy doing.
+Colleges are looking for you to be involved in activities that you enjoy doing.
 Therefore, the more passionate you are about the activity, the better it will reflect in your application and any interviews.
 Admissions officers have seen it all.
 They will know when you have chosen an activity just because you think it will look good on your application.

 Leadership & Impact